jensfohlmeister/star/README.md

 STAlagmite dating by Radiocarbon (star): a software tool for reliable and fast age depth modelling

 The software comes along with the following publication:
-Fohlmeister, J., Lechleitner, F.A., STAlagmite dating by Radiocarbon (star): a software tool for reliable and fast age depth modelling, Quaternary Geochronology, submitted
+Fohlmeister, J., Lechleitner, F.A., 2019, STAlagmite dating by Radiocarbon (star): a software tool for reliable and fast age depth modelling, Quaternary Geochronology 51, 120-129.

 based on previous work, presented in: